Table of contents

 Skiing Fun at Monínec

-Thinking of skiing, but winter day trips from Prague don’t match your schedule?
+Thinking of skiing, but winter day tours from Prague don’t match your schedule?
 The Monínec resort has year-round activities for its guests, even during summer.
-It has its own snow-making equipment using the latest technology, so it has ample snow for skiing throughout the year.You don’t have to wait until the winter day trips from Prague to visit Monínec.
+It has its own snow-making equipment using the latest technology, so it has ample snow for skiing throughout the year.You don’t have to wait until a day trip from Prague in winter to visit Monínec.
 This resort has year-round activities for its guests, even during summer.
 It has its own snow-making equipment using the latest technology, so it has ample snow for skiing throughout the year.

 The little Alps in the heart of Bohemia offers spectacular scenery of the surrounding towns.
 It has a four-seater ski lift that takes visitors to the top of a 1.2-kilometer-long piste.
 Aside from skiing, the resort also offers other activities, including cycling, hiking, swimming, and golf.

 The cheapest way to go to Monínec is to take a bus from Prague to Moninec via Sedlec-Prčice.
 The trip takes around three hours, with costs starting around 70CZK.
 If you want a faster trip, you can take a taxi, but it can cost you 2,500CZK.

 Natural Attractions at Český ráj